codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 	.. php:method:: decrypt($data[, $params = null])

 		:param string $data: Data to decrypt
-		:param		$params: Configuration parameters (key)
+		:param array|string|null $params: Configuration parameters (key)
-		:returns:	Decrypted data or FALSE on failure
+		:returns: Decrypted data
 		:rtype:	string
-		:throws:	CodeIgniter\\Encryption\\Exceptions\\EncryptionException
+		:throws: ``CodeIgniter\Encryption\Exceptions\EncryptionException``

 		Decrypts the input data and returns it in plain-text.

         If you pass parameters as the second argument, the ``key`` element will be used as the starting key for this operation if ``$params`` is an array; or the starting key may be passed as a string.

 		Examples::